 Significant harm is defined in Section 31(9) of the Children Act 1989 and is referred to in accordance with Working Together (2018).
 Where it is believed that a child has suffered, or is likely to suffer, significant harm, there needs to be compulsory intervention by child protection agencies (see Neglect Guidance)

 Harm may stem from clinical practice being incompetent (including lack of anaesthesia) and/or clinical equipment and facilities being inadequate, not hygienic, etc. The professionals most likely to become aware that a boy is at risk of, or has already suffered from, harm from circumcision are health professionals (GPs, health visitors, A&E staff or school nurses), and childminding, day care and teaching staff.
 Others with responsibilities or roles within the wider community may also become aware, e.g. members of faith groups or sports/voluntary groups.

 If anyone becomes aware, through something a child discloses, or another means, that the child has been, or may be, harmed through male circumcision, a referral must be made to children’s social care (see Neglect Guidance)

 Children’s social care should assess the degree of harm and determine whether the likely or actual harm is significant for the child in question.

 Where a criminal offence is suspected, e.g. sexual abuse or unjustified deliberate injury, the police must also be notified.

-Children’s Social Care should also assess the risk of harm to other male children in the same family, including unborn children (see BSCB Pre-Birth Procedure and Guidance).
+Children’s Social Care should also assess the risk of harm to other male children in the same family, including unborn children (see BSCP Pre-Birth Procedure and Guidance).

-If any professional considers that their concerns are not being responded to appropriately, the BSCB escalation procedure should be followed.
+If any professional considers that their concerns are not being responded to appropriately, the BSCP escalation procedure should be followed.